mikedixson/mtworksample/README.md

 The environment should be persistent across reboots.

+The password for the zip file is localhost

 Document the steps taken to create the solution, any issues you ran into and how you overcame them.